estebanstifli/easy-visual-mcp/readme.txt

 = How do I connect ChatGPT? =

-1. Copy your token from Settings (generated automatically on activation)
+1. Create an Application Password in your WordPress profile (Users → Profile)
 2. Create a custom connector in ChatGPT
-3. Use the SSE endpoint URL with your token
+3. Use the SSE endpoint URL with HTTP Basic Authentication
 4. ChatGPT will discover all available tools automatically

 = Is this safe for production sites? =

 Yes, when configured properly:
-* Token authentication is required (generated automatically on activation)
+* Uses WordPress Application Passwords (native security feature)
-* Map tokens to users with minimal permissions
+* Each Application Password is tied to a WordPress user with specific permissions
 * Use profile-based restrictions (e.g., "WordPress Read Only")
 * Review enabled tools in the Tools Management tab
+* You can revoke Application Passwords at any time

 = What permissions do AI agents have? =

 Permissions are determined by:
-1. The WordPress user mapped to the authentication token
+1. The WordPress user's Application Password used for authentication
 2. The active profile (which tools are enabled)
 3. Individual tool capability requirements